Liverpool progressed to the fourth round of the FA Cup after beating League One side Shrewsbury Town 4-1 at Anfield on Sunday afternoon.

 The visitors had a late chance in added time to level the scores at the break, but Bowman's glancing header was saved on the line by Kelleher.

-Woltman made way for Takumi Minamino at the start of the second half before the Reds nearly doubled their lead through Dixon-Bonner, but the youngster's close-range effort went straight at Marosi, who palmed the ball .
+Woltman made way for Takumi Minamino at the start of the second half before the Reds nearly doubled their lead through Dixon-Bonner, but the youngster's close-range effort went straight at Marosi, who palmed the ball away.

 The Reds dominated possession but were unable to create any further clear-cut chances following Dixon-Bonner's missed opportunity, with the youngster soon making way for Roberto Firmino with a little over 25 minutes left on the clock.